joshgrib/keyzen-colemak/readme.md

 ### Planned

+- [ ] Add a config value for maximum repeated characters (when the alphabet has more than 1)

 ### Under consideration

 - [ ] Add a way to store and choose from different "alphabets" to practice with